 Do You Know How To Choose A Membrane Filter?

 Recognize the importance of filtering.
 Filtering protects chromatographic systems and columns, prolongs their service life, and improves the accuracy of data.
 Filtration eliminates pressure fluctuations due to friction particles and baseline fluctuations due to irregular impurities.
 The interference of bubbles to the detection system can be eliminated.
-Therefore, Membrane is usually used to filter the mobile phase and a needle filter is used to filter the sample.
+Therefore, a membrane filter is usually used to filter the mobile phase and a syringe filter is used to filter the sample.
+Let us know the related parameters and common sense of membrane filter first.

 Related parameters and common sense of membrane filter